 - Person-centred working with Non-binary and trans identities

-The Autumn set of Dining Room Dialogues will explore ideas and understanding of ‘Ways of Coping’.
-You will have an opportunity to learn and raise thoughts, ideas or ask questions.
-It is totally up to you how much you want to contribute and take away, at your pace and perhaps at times based on what is relevant within the discussion to you.
+You will have the space to learn and discuss your thoughts, ideas and questions.
+A reading list covering books, articles or videos will be emailed out before each discussion.
+It’s not an issue if you don’t get to read the material before the session.
+It is totally up to you how much you want to contribute and take away, at your own pace and perhaps at times based on what is relevant within the discussion to you.
 Please be aware that although these groups are a confidential space, they are not an alternative to supervision and/or therapy.

 Dates and themes:

-- We will be looking at what the concept of self-care means to us and the people we work with and its importance.
-Self-soothing and the nervous system.
-Looking at ways in which we may look after our whole wellbeing – physical and mental, and the concept of developing a spiritual discipline (Thorne, 2003).
+- We will be discussing what the concept of self-care means to us now and the issues and challenges that are arising for clients due to the Coronavirus pandemic.
+We will talk about the autonomic nervous system – looking at how we are, our experience of safety and our ability to connect with others.
+Exploring ways and techniques of grounding and self-soothing and ideas that care for our whole wellbeing – physical and mental, and the concept of developing a spiritual discipline (Thorne, 2003).

-- We will be thinking about and discussing why and how people use alcohol and drugs, the concept of ‘addiction’, the effects on them, families and the people around them.
-Ways to support people who are using alcohol and drugs as a way of coping and referral routes.
-Exploring the dilemmas of working with people currently using or under the influence.
+- We will be discussing the context of drug and alcohol use in the UK, why and how people use alcohol and drugs, the concept of ‘addiction’ and different ways of understanding drug and alcohol use, the effects on the person using, their families and other people around them.
+We will explore ways to support people who are using alcohol and drugs and looking at the process of change from a person-centred perspective and the relevance and sufficiency of the attitudinal conditions.
+We will look at Motivational Interviewing as a directive person-centred way of working with substance use and will consider the ethics of working with people currently using or under the influence.